 The Architectural Forum, December, 1940

-The Art of Symeon Shimin provides an intimate view of the artwork of my father Symeon Shimin, a Russian-born Jewish artist.
+The Art of Symeon Shimin showcases an intimate view of the artwork of my father Symeon Shimin, a Russian-born Jewish artist.
 His deep involvement with justice and the human condition were paramount to the way he lived and painted.
-This first book devoted to his art includes reproductions of over 65 works, his autobiography Metamorphosis and essays by Josef Woodard and Charles Donelan.
+This first book devoted to his art includes reproductions of over 65 works, his autobiography Metamorphosis and essays by arts writers Josef Woodard and Charles Donelan.

 -- Tonia Shimin